jylisadoney/intro-excel/2-organize.md

 * Click on `Unfreeze Panes`

 ## Insert, delete, and rename sheets
-Depending on the data you are working with, you may have or need multiple `sheets` in your `workbook`.
+Depending on your data, you may have or need multiple `sheets` in your `workbook`.

 ### Insert a sheet
  * Click the `plus (+) button` at the bottom of the workbook